-These are the best places to visit in the world in 2022.
+These are the best places to visit in the world in 2023.

-Best Places to Visit in the World
+15 Best Places to Visit in the World

-With US relations opening up in Cuba, it is definitely the talk of the town.
+With US relations opening up in Cuba, it is the talk of the town.
 There are still tight regulations on getting into the country, but that is about to change soon.
 This spring will be your last chance to go before giant cruise ships start arriving in May.

 This country has been on our list for quite some time.
 In recent years, it’s become a wildly popular destination.
 We wished we had visited when it was still undiscovered, but we know it’s a popular place for good reason.

 This Caribbean getaway was once only frequented by high society, but with more recent hotel developments, it’s becoming one of the top destinations in the Caribbean.
-Snorkel, dive, paddleboard, or enjoy the calm and pristine beaches, without having to worry about annoying and loud tourist activities like banana boats and parasailing.
+Snorkel, dive, paddleboard, or enjoy the calm and pristine beaches without worrying about annoying and loud tourist activities like banana boats and parasailing.

 6. South Georgia Island

 This one is super exciting since we’ve been into wildlife photography lately.
 Visit these rocky beaches and see thousands of king penguins gather.
-You’ll also find fur seals, elephant seals, albatrosses, all amongst rocky cliffs and glaciers.
+You’ll also find fur seals, elephant seals, and albatrosses, all amongst rocky cliffs and glaciers.
 So who wants to go with us?

 If you’re into diving or relaxing at a high-end resort, you’ll find it in Fiji.
-The country recently upgraded its International Airport, which means that it will be easier to get to.
+The country recently upgraded its International Airport, which means it will be easier to get to.
 We may just have to revisit to relive our honeymoon!

 11. Sri Lanka